anko/hudkit/readme.md

 > I can't type anything into the Web Inspector while it's attached to the
 > overlay window!

 Yep, it's a known problem.
-You can detach the web inspector into its own window with one of the buttons in the top-left corner.
+You can work around it by detaching the web inspector into its own window, with one of the buttons in the top-left corner.
 It works normally when detached.

 This bug is hard to fix for complex technical reasons:  In short, we have to set X11's *override-redirect* flag on the overlay window, to guarantee that